The MySQL server maintains a host cache in memory that

 The host cache is enabled by default.
 To disable it, start the

 server with the

 To disable DNS host name lookups, start the server with the

 --skip-name-resolve option.
 In

-to match connecting hosts to rows in the MySQL grant tables.
+names to match connecting hosts to rows in the MySQL grant

-Only accounts specified in those tables using IP addresses can
+tables.
+Only accounts specified in those tables using IP

 --skip-name-resolve or by

 To disallow TCP/IP connections entirely, start the server with